h5p/h5p-question/README.md

-H5P Task
+H5P Question
 ==========

 Gives a uniform way of dealing with tasks.
-Extend this class to make it eaiser to create tasks that can be used inside other content types.
+Extend this class to make it easier to create tasks that can be used inside other content types.

 ## License